Statement of Faith

 Romans 13:1-7; Matthew 22:21; 1 Peter 2:13-17; Acts 4:18-20; Daniel 3:17-18

-About Satan...
+Satan...

-Satan was once holy an enjoyed heavenly honors as an anointed cherub, but through pride and ambition to be as God, he fell.
+Satan was once holy and enjoyed heavenly honors as an anointed cherub, but through pride and ambition to be as God, he fell.
 He is the enemy of God, author of all false religions, behind the present apostasy, lord of the antichrist, and author of all the powers of darkness.
 Satan still has access to Heaven but will one day be eternally cast out of Heaven.
-Satan is the accuser of the brethren, man's great tempter, and adversary.
+Satan is the accuser of the brethren, man’s great tempter, and adversary.

 Ezekiel 28:14-17; Isaiah 14:12-15; Ephesians 2:2; 2 Corinthians 11:13-15; 1 Peter 5:8; Revelation 12:7-10